What Is an HSA?

 You might also receive some extra benefits from an employer-sponsored HSA.
 Your employer might contribute money to your HSA (though you can transfer any funds into another HSA, as Morningstar's director of personal finance Christine Benz has explained).
 Additionally, as Morningstar's director of multi-asset ratings Leo Acheson highlights, some employers cover the HSA fees that you'd pay if you opened the HSA on your own.

 If your employer doesn't sponsor an account, you can use Morningstar research to find a topnotch HSA.
 Our analysts rate HSAs on various criteria including fees, interest rates, and investment quality--depending on whether you use the account for spending or investing.
-You may want to consider Fidelity's offering, which we rate highest in both categories.

 How should I invest in my HSA?